Xunnamius/babel-plugin-transform-default-named-imports/README.md

 (reported by
 [`webpack-node-module-types`](https://www.npmjs.com/package/webpack-node-module-types)).

+### Custom Configuration

-Hence, the default configuration looks like this:
+Out of the box with zero configuration, the default settings look something like
+this:

 ```JavaScript
 const { getModuleTypes } = require('webpack-node-module-types');